ivanbabko/goodrocket-css/README.md

 ## Frequently Asked Questions

 **So why Goodrocket?**
+I thought this was a good metaphor for a modular CSS boilerplate with focus on maintainability and scalability.
 Because a good rocket will take you really far really fast.
 And it won't explode in the process.
-I thought this was a good metaphor for a CSS starter kit.
+Also rockets are made of modules.

 Hint: there is a sister project [Goodrocket Jekyll](https://github.com/ivanbabko/goodrocket-jekyll).
 It is a scaffolding for CMS and build system.
 Check it out.

 **Why another boilerplate?**
 I find it hard to use CSS frameworks or other people's boilerplates "as is".
 I have to understand fully what